-The experiment used a 100 μ A polarized electron beam with a polarization of approximately 90% and a 20-cm long liquid deuterium target.
-The two High Resolution Spectrometers (HRS) [5] were used to detect scattered events.
-While the standard HRS detector package and data acquisition (DAQ) system routinely provide a 10^4 pion rejection with approximately 99% electron efficiency, they are based on full recording of the detector signals and are limited to event rates up to 4 kHz.
+The experiment used a $100 \mu A$ electron beam with a polarization of approximately 90% and a 20-cm long liquid deuterium target.
+The two High Resolution Spectrometers (HRS) [3] were used to detect scattered events.
+While the standard HRS detector package and data acquisition (DAQ) system routinely provide a 10^4 pion rejection with approximately 99% electron efficiency, they are based on full recording of the detector signals and are limited to event rates up to 4 kHz [3].
 This is not sufficient for the high rates expected for the experiment.
 (The HRS DAQ will be referred to as "standard DAQ" hereafter.)

-Most previous parity violation experiments-SAMPLE [6] at MIT-Bates, HAPPEX [7-10,13], and PREX [12] at JLab - focused on elastic scatterings from nuclear or nucleon targets which are typically not contaminated by inelastic backgrounds.
-Signals from the detectors can be integrated and a helicity dependence in the integrated signal can be used to extract the physics asymmetry, and no pion rejection was implemented.
-Integrating DAQ was also used at the preceding PVDIS measurement at SLAC [3,4] which resulted in approximately 2% of the integrated signal to be pions.
-In the Mainz PVA4 experiment [14,15], particles were detected in a total absorption calorimeter and integrated energy spectrum was recorded.
-Charged pions and other background were separated from electrons in the offline analysis of the energy spectrum, and the pion rejection is in the order of 100:1 based on the characteristics of the calorimeter material used.
+Most previous parity violation experiments-SAMPLE [4] at MIT-Bates, HAPPEX [5- 9], and PREX [10] at JLab - focused on elastic scattering from nuclear or nucleon targets that are typically not contaminated by inelastic backgrounds.
+Signals from the detectors can be integrated and a helicity dependence in the integrated signal can be used to extract the physics asymmetry, and no pion rejection was imple-79 mented.
+An integrating DAQ was also used at the preceding PVDIS measurement 80 at SLAC [11,12] in which approximately 2% of the integrated signal was attributed 81 to pions.
+In the Mainz PVA4 experiment [13,14], particles were detected in a total absorption calorimeter and integrated energy spectrum was recorded.
+Charged pions and other background were separated from electrons in the offline analysis of the energy spectrum, and the pion rejection is in the order of 100:1 based on the 85 characteristics of the calorimeter.

 High performance particle identification can usually be realized in a counting-based DAQ where each event is evaluated individually.
-In the G0 experiment [17,16] at JLab, a superconducting spectrometer with 2π azimuthal angle coverage was used to detect elastically scattered protons at the forward angle and elastic electrons at the backward angle.
+In the G0 experiment [15,16] at JLab, a superconducting spectrometer with 2π azimuthal angle coverage was used to detect elastically scattered protons at the forward angle and elastic electrons at the backward angle.
 At the forward angle, protons were identified using time-of-flight.
 At the backward angle, pions were rejected from electrons using an Aerogel Cherenkov counter and a pion rejection factor of 125 was reported.
-The deadtime correction of the counting system was at the order of a few percents.
+The deadtime orrection of the counting system was at the order of a few percent.

-Upon examining all existing technique for PV measurements, it became clear that a custom electronics and DAQ are needed for the PVDIS experiment.
-On the other hand, the experiment can fully utilize existing spectrometers and detectors at JLab.
-In this paper we describe a counting-based, cost effective DAQ which limited the pion contamination of the data sample to a negligible level: $f < 10^{-3}$.
-Basic information of the detector package and the DAQ setup will be presented first, followed by analysis focused on electron detection efficiency, pion rejection, corrections due to DAQ deadtime, and the statistical quality of the asymmetry measurement.
+While the PVDIS experiment can fully utilize existing spectrometers and detectors at JLab, upon examining all existing techniques for PV measurements it became clear that a custom electronics and DAQ are needed to control the systematic uncertainties due to data collection to below 1%.
+In this paper we describe a counting-based, cost effective DAQ which limited the pion contamination of the data sample to a negligible level of $f < 10^{-3}$.
+Basic information of the detector package and the DAQ setup will be presented first, followed by analysis focused on electron detection efficiency, pion rejection, corrections due to counting deadtime, and the statistical quality of the asymmetry measurement.

-2 Detector and DAQ Overview
+4 2 Detector and DAQ Overview